Routes & Course

 – Now you can find the event in the RideWithGPS app under “More” and “My Events”

-– In the RideWithGPS app, tap the route you are planning to ride and “Save” (this saves the route to your phone so you can ride even if you have no data connection)
+- In the RideWithGPS app, tap the route you are planning to ride and "Save".
+This saves the route to your phone so you can ride even if you have no data connection - and also allows you to put your device into Airplane Mode in order to save battery.

-– SUGGESTION: Once you start the ride, turn you phone to “Airplane Mode”.
+- SUGGESTION: Once you start the ride, turn your phone to "Airplane Mode".
 This saves battery and should allow most phones to ride all day with navigation, without running down the battery.

 – SUGGESTION: Bring a battery backup/charger just in case.